Our official climatologist, Dr. Roy Spencer, University of Alabama-Huntsville, has weighed in on dinosaur flatulence and global warming, extension,

 That the fatness of black women has often functioned as both explicit political statement and active political resistance.

-Now you might be asking, Rush, what do you take from this?
+Now, you might be asking, Rush, what do you take from this?

-Well, it sounds to me like Alice Randall, black women and fat, says that a svelt fit black woman has links to slavery because they were so overworked, mercilessly so, that they had no chance to get fat.
+Well, it sounds to me like Alice Randall, Black Women and Fat, says that a svelte-fit black woman has links to slavery because they were so overworked,

-And that the fat black woman represents emancipation from slavery.
+mercilessly so, that they had no chance to get fat, and that the fat black woman represents emancipation from slavery.

-Alice Randall writing over the weekend in the New York Times.
+That's what I hear Alice Randall writing over the weekend in the New York Times.

-Already we've had several curious cultural references in this piece to the fact that black men like fat black women.
+Already, we've had several curious cultural references in this piece to the fact that black men like fat black women.

 She's attempting to explain why here.

-Her husband don't lose the sugar down below if you go on a diet.
+Her husband, don't lose the sugar down below if you go on a diet.

-So again, let me read this again by contextualizing fatness within the African diaspora.
+So again, let me read this again.

-Ms. Shaw invites us to notice that fat black women can be a rounded opposite of the fit black slave.
+By contextualizing fatness within the African diaspora, Ms. Shaw invites us to notice that fat black women can be a rounded opposite of the fit black slave.

 That the fatness of black women has often functioned as both explicit political statement and active political resistance.

-This is why I have warned you people don't try this at home.
+This is why I have warned you people, don't try this at home.

 I make it look easy, but it's not everybody who could understand this.